angeloashmore/ics-js/README.md

 ```

 Each component contains a list of valid nested components.
 Only valid components
-can be added according to the RFC 5545 spec.
+can be nested according to the RFC 5545 spec.

 ### Generate ICS data